NDAs, the Secret Sauce: Research Operations Tips with Kasey Canlas

 As I talked to her, she explained that she wanted to get into the UX field.
 She was an academic researcher for 10 years in a lab.
 And I said, "You don't think you have any experience?"
 I said, "That's 10 years of experience."
 It still applies in a certain way.
 It's not UX research experience, but that doesn't take away from the fact that you have a research background and you can transition over to UX.

-If you want to be in research operations, you don't have a specific background.
+If you want to be in research operations, you don't have to have a specific background.
 You do have to be curious, to start searching about research ops and see what resources you can find.
 That’s how I started, see what I could learn and then apply it.

-"If you want to be in research operations, you don't have a specific background.
+"If you want to be in research operations, you don't have to have a specific background.
 You do have to be curious, to start searching about research ops and see what resources you can find."

 UX Research Operations Manager, Genesys

 What steps can operations professionals take when it comes to sensitive, private and secure data?

 See what data you collect.
 Look over your processes.
 When do you collect participant data?
 How do you use it?
 Think of your participants as somebody you really care about—whether it's a friend, your neighbor, your family.
 If you wouldn't want your family's information kept forever in a database or shared with everyone under the sun, don’t do it to your participants.
 Set timeframes on how long you keep the data, limit who can access it.

 Remove anything you don't need.
 It's not the wild west, you aren't just going everywhere, collecting everything that you want.
 There are rules and boundaries.
 Only collect the data you need from participants.
 If you don’t know the reason why you’ve collected it, then you probably shouldn’t have it.
 Find out who your legal and data privacy experts are.
 Talk to them, explain your processes, see what they say.